Consumer Medicine Information

 Elderly patients should take the minimum number of tablets or suppositories that provides relief of symptoms.

-Elderly patients may be more sensitive to the effects of Voltaren than other adults.
+Elderly patients, especially those with a low body weight, may be more sensitive to the effects of Voltaren than other adults.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using Voltaren.